TITLE, PURPOSE, LOCATION

 Section 3.
 PLACE OF BUSINESS: The principal place of business of the Association shall be Lewisburg, Marshall County, Tennessee, but its members or officers may be residents of any state, territory or country.

 Section 1.
 MEMBERS DEFINED; STATUS; REGULATION.
 Members of the Association will be admitted, retained, suspended, expelled or re-admitted and otherwise regulated in accordance with such rules and regulations as the Board of Directors through its Executive Committee may, from time to time, adopt.
 In all matters governed by a vote of the members, each voting member in good standing shall be entitled to one vote.
-Voting members are defined as those members who either own a Walking Horse registered with TWHBEA and as hereinafter defined, or have been a dues-paying member of the Association for at least three (3) consecutive years.
+Voting members are defined in the Corporate Rules.

 Section 2.
 ANNUAL MEETING OF MEMBERS.
-The regular annual meeting of the members shall be held on ‘the’ Friday immediately preceding the first Saturday in December in each year at a time and place as designated by the Board of Directors for the purpose of transacting such business as may be brought before the meeting.
+The regular annual meeting of the members shall be held on the Friday immediately preceding the date of the annual meeting of the Directors, at a time and place as designated by the Board of Directors, for the purpose of transacting such business as may be brought before the meeting.
 Members shall not be required to be present to vote but may vote by mail or email ballot in accordance with the provisions hereof.
 Voting by proxy shall not be allowed.

 Notice of the annual meeting shall be given by written notice stating the time of such meeting to each member’s last known address as it appears on the Association’s records not less than ten to sixty days prior to the date of such meeting.